opennox/docs/content/opennox/install/windows/_index.en.md

 weight: 2
 ---

-## Installing
+## Installation process

 {{% notice warning %}}
-OpenNox is not a standalone game.
-It requires a copy of **original Nox installed**!
+OpenNox is not a full game.
+It requires game content files of the original Nox installation!

-See [GoG](https://www.gog.com/game/nox) or [Origin](https://www.origin.com/irl/en-us/store/nox/nox) for purchase options.
+See [GoG](https://www.gog.com/game/nox) for purchase options.
 Original CD should work as well.
 {{% /notice %}}

 1. Install original Nox.
 Prefer locations outside of "Program Files".
-2. Download latest [OpenNox installer](https://github.com/noxworld-dev/opennox/releases/latest).
+2. Download latest [OpenNox installer](https://github.com/noxworld-dev/opennox/releases/).
 Use `.exe` file for Windows.
 3. Install it to any directory (shouldn't be the same as Nox itself).

 ## Playing